KVSKOrg/dellemcansible/docs/CONTRIBUTING.md

 # How to Contribute

 Become one of the contributors to this project!
-We thrive to build a welcoming and open community for anyone who wants to use the project or contribute to it.
+We strive to build a welcoming and open community for anyone who wants to use the project or contribute to it.
 There are just a few small guidelines you need to follow.
 To help us create a safe and positive community experience for all, we require all participants to adhere to the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Table of Contents